 - Employers can pay the contribution and consider it a benefit

 Payroll contributions accumulate in a state fund, which will be used to cover employee-paid leave.
-Starting September 3, 2023 employees will be able to start applying for paid leave.
+As of September 3, 2023 employees can now apply for paid leave.

-The new updates to Paid Leave Oregon will prevent the two from running concurrently with one another.
-While time off under Paid Leave Oregon and OFLA leave may still overlap, Paid Leave Oregon will no longer cover qualifying events such as sick child leave, military family leave, or bereavement leave.
+The new updates to Paid Leave Oregon prevent the two from running concurrently with one another.
+While time off under Paid Leave Oregon and OFLA leave may still overlap, Paid Leave Oregon no longer covers qualifying events such as sick child leave, military family leave, or bereavement leave.

-Employees will also be able to “top-up” their PLO benefits with paid time off.
+Employees can also now “top-up” their PLO benefits with paid time off.
 In other words, when Paid Leave Oregon does not completely replace wages, employees may use accrued paid sick leave to “top up” their PLO benefits, up to 100% of the employee’s wages.

-Lastly, Paid Leave Oregon benefits will be exempt from most forms of garnishment, with the exception of child or spousal support garnishments, as well as restitution for crime victims.
+Lastly, Paid Leave Oregon benefits are now exempt from most forms of garnishment, with the exception of child or spousal support garnishments, as well as restitution for crime victims.

 Get Help With Oregon Paid Leave